If it’s been a few months since that bike saw the outside of your garage, why not tune it up and welcome the warm weather with a family bike ride?

 Sunken Meadow State Park — Kings Park

-At just over 3 miles, this trail takes you through wooded areas, over a creek, and along the beach.
+At just over three miles, this trail takes you through wooded areas, over a creek, and along the beach.
 Some hilly areas might require you to walk your bike, but you are rewarded with sweeping views of Long Island Sound.
 This trail is paved and connects to the boardwalk near the end.

 Trail View State Park — Huntington